 3. A national school food program will need to offer a multiparty financing model with significant transfers from the federal and provincial governments.
 As many food initiatives are designed to improve population health, reduced expenditures on health care create opportunities for reallocations (see Goal 3, Integrating food and health care).
 The World Food Programme (2016), in its review of 10 countries with significant programs, concluded that each dollar invested generated $3-10 in economic benefits, including income transfers and health care costs avoided to households, improved productivity both short term in student performance and long term in employment and wage opportunities, and longer and healthier lives (see also Ruetz et al. 2023).

 Recently, the federal government has somewhat returned to earmarking CHT and CST transfers for specific programming and that would be required here.
 There are many possible scenarios here, but one would be that a matching ratio of 60% federal, 40% provincial (territories might rely exclusively on federal dollars) is required for federal money to be transferred, meaning a total fed/prov contribution of approximately $1.67 billion over 5 years.
 If we assume average food costs of $1.20/student/day (based on City of Toronto program costs) and average parental contributions to the program of $0.60/student/day, then the program could support 3.1 million students/day over the 5-year period.
 If we assume total elementary and secondary school enrollment of approximately 5 million students, then the program would cover approximately 60% of the population in the first 5 years.
-In this scenario, infrastructure improvements and staffing would be covered by contributions (cash and in-kind) from schools, school boards, municipalities, businesses and foundations.
-There is also historically federal infrastructure funding available for economic development, and large school infrastructure improvements could be also be financed in this way.
+In this scenario, infrastructure improvements and staffing would be covered by contributions (cash and in-kind) from schools, school boards, municipalities, businesses, and foundations.
+There is also historically federal infrastructure funding available for economic development, and large school infrastructure improvements could also be financed in this way.

 Funding could be covered by earmarked taxes (see Goal 4, Reducing consumption of nutrients of concern).

 House and Senate discussions over the past few years indicate that federal involvement could be imminent.
 In addition to the National Food Policy announcement (see blog posts), as articulated by Haines and Ruetz, (2020),